igorwojda/android-showcase/README.md

 The modularized code-base approach provides few benefits:

 - better [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
-Each module has a clear API., Feature related classes live in different modules and can't be referenced without explicit module dependency.
+Each module has a clear API.
+  Feature related classes live in different modules and can't be referenced without explicit module dependency.
 - features can be developed in parallel eg. by different teams
 - each feature can be developed in isolation, independently from other features